nasa/oceandata-notebooks/CONTRIBUTING.md

 secrets = response["Credentials"]
 ```

-The `secrets` dictionary contains the "AccessKeyId", "SecretAccessKey", and "SessionToken" you need to provide to GitHub as follows.
+The `secrets` dictionary contains the "AccessKeyId", "SecretAccessKey", and "SessionToken" that a repo admin needs to provide to GitHub.

 +++